offsec64/Status-Report/README.md

 ## Notes

-You should copy it to your home directory to make running it easier, like with the `cp` command.
+* You should copy it to your home directory to make running it easier, like with the `cp` command.
+* I have only tested on the latest versions of ubuntu.